 Because membranes are micro-porous, they can be relatively difficult to clean effectively.
 Immersing the tip of the sensor in 1N nitric acid solution will sometimes remove deposits that cause low sensitivity, but this is not always the case.
 The recommended practice is to simply replace the membrane when it becomes fouled.
-To change a membrane, follow the Sensor Assembly procedure (see section 5.1 Chlorine Sensor Preparation).
-Do not reuse the electrolyte from the sensor when changing a membrane.
+To replace a total chlorine membrane assembly, follow the Sensor Assembly procedure (see Section 5.1 Chlorine Sensor Preparation).
+Do not reuse the electrolyte from the sensor when servicing.
 Always refill with fresh electrolyte.
 The electrolyte is stable and does not have a limited shelf life.